adambuilds/index/README.md

 ---

 ## Project Vision
-`index.one` aims to provide a human‑readable landing page for **every immutable Thing**—elements, compounds, standards, etc.—and their relationships.
+`index.one` aims to provide a human‑readable landing page for **every immutable Thing**—elements, compounds, standards, etc.—and their relationships, at a fixed, semantically meaningful URL.

 The MVP uses **SQL + Eloquent** for storage while abstracting a repository layer so the core models can be synced to **Neo4j** later without disruptive renames.